Winter Training for would-be Beekeepers

 Contact PDBKAtraining@gmail.com for more details.
 To book a place on the introductory session please go to Eventbrite

-Places for the remaining sessions can be booked here Eventbrite
+Places for the remaining sessions will be available soon.